02 August 2017

-I am a huge fan of Greece and have traveled there regularly over the last few years in search of its beautiful, empty beaches and classical culture.
+I am a huge fan of Greece and have travelled there regularly over the last few years in search of its beautiful, empty beaches and classical culture.
 My most recent trip would be something a little different as I was called to Mykonos to see some fantastic new hotels and get under the skin of the island’s best restaurants and beach clubs.

 Our poor car was pushed to its very limits on Mykonos’ roads.
 The little VW engine huffed and puffed its way up steep hills and the suspension was truly tested as we traversed rocky dirt roads en route to various villas and off the beaten track beaches.
 Between the quad bikes, the Humvees and the construction vehicles, driving on the island is rarely a pleasure, however the spectacular scenery makes it all worthwhile- for the passengers at least!

-Most hotels offer a shuttle service in and out of Mykonos Town and it is relatively easy to take a taxi or organize a private transfer to take you to beach clubs during the day.
+Most hotels offer a shuttle service in and out of Mykonos Town and it is relatively easy to take a taxi or organise a private transfer to take you to beach clubs during the day.
 Our hotels are located between 10 and 20 minutes outside of town whereas villas are more difficult to get to and from.
 If you are in a large group, plan transportation ahead of time, especially if you want to stay out later in Mykonos Town.

 Whilst staying in the villas, it’s best to hire a car to get around.
 Driving is not easy thanks to the island’s narrow roads, steep hills and busy traffic but it will allow you more freedom during the day.
-Alternatively, if you are content with spending time relaxing in and around your villa, you can easily organize trips to beach clubs or Mykonos Town on certain days.
+Alternatively, if you are content with spending time relaxing in and around your villa, you can easily organise trips to beach clubs or Mykonos Town on certain days.